The Starting Line

 - If an author wishes to have comments turned off on their story post(s), they will let the admin know with their story submission.

-- The posting schedule will be announced on 5/31.
+- The posting schedule will be announced no later than 5/31.

 - If you’re panicking at any point, reach out for help.